The gloves are off. Walmart, the world’s biggest ‘brick-and-mortar’ retailer, is coming for Amazon, the undisputed king of e-commerce.

 Ranking on Walmart – Best Practice

-Getting accepted as a seller and listing products on Walmart is easy, but getting noticed by your target audience is a challenge in and of itself.
+According to a case study by Absolute Summit, getting accepted as a seller and listing products on Walmart is easy, but getting noticed by your target audience is a challenge in and of itself.
 Below is a list of recommended measures to help you manage your presence on Walmart.com profitably:

 1: Optimize item descriptions